eldabio/website-prod/README.md

 # Elda Bio Website
-This is the production version of our public site, accessible [here](https://elda.bio).
+This is the in development version of our public site now with an official homepage, accessible [here](https://elda.bio).